Olivier Theyskens: Theory, 2010–2014

 Theory CEO Andrew Rosen tapped Theyskens to design a capsule collection for Theory in spring 2010.
 Theyskens was named artistic director of the company in October 2010.
 In June 2014, he left Theory to pursue other design projects.
 His last collection for Theory was pre-spring 2015.

 Olivier Theyskens, 2016–present

 In 2016, Theyskens debuted his first collection under his own name for more than a decade.
 The brand was entirely self-funded.

 Azzaro, 2020–present

 In 2020, Theyskens was named artistic director of Azzaro, with responsibility for the brand’s couture collections, ready-to-wear lines, and accessories for women and men; he succeeded Maxime Simoëns.

 Recognition

 In 2010, Assouline Publishing released a retrospective look at Theysken’s work, “The Other Side of the Picture,” which was the culmination of a 10-year collaboration with art photographer Julien Claessens.

-Theyskens' creations have been worn by Nicole Kidman, Cate Blanchett, Reese Witherspoon, Emma Watson, Diane Kruger, Greta Gerwig, Felicity Jones, Jennifer Aniston, Mylene Farmer and Kirsten Dunst.
+Theyskens' creations have been worn by Nicole Kidman, Cate Blanchett, Reese Witherspoon, Emma Watson, Diane Kruger, Greta Gerwig, Felicity Jones, Jennifer Aniston, Mylene Farmer, Bella Hadid and Kirsten Dunst.